 Most batteries are lead-acid types.
 These batteries feature lead plates and acid solutions to produce electricity.
 Lead-acid batteries are the most popular type of battery due to their affordability and dependability.

-The battery in a car supplies power to the starter motor, ignition system, and other electrical accessories.
 When the engine is running, an alternator recharges the battery so it can continue supplying those systems.
 If your car won’t start after shutting off, there are a few things you can check to identify what might be causing the issue.

 First, verify the battery is fully charged.
 If not, you may need to jump-start your car or replace the battery altogether.
-Secondly, inspect all connections leading to and from the battery for cleanliness and tightness; corrosion or lose terminals can prevent electricity from flowing freely.
+Secondly, inspect all connections leading to and from the battery for cleanliness and tightness; corrosion or loose terminals can prevent electricity from flowing freely.

 Testing if your car battery is charged can be done in several ways.
 One way is using a voltmeter; if the reading is 12.65 volts or higher, then the battery has been fully charged.
 Another method involves using a hydrometer; if the reading exceeds 12.45, then all is well; however, if below 12, replace it immediately.